iptch/2024-fall-architectural-katas/ADR/ADR-007-use-of-external-llms.md

 - Cost (especially due to tendency to become cheaper)
 - Feasibility (less hardware, staff, talent required.
 Ability to use latest LLMs)
-- Interoperability (due to the decided design)
+- Interoperability (due to the chosen design)
-- Fault-tolerance (due to the decided design)
+- Fault-tolerance (due to the chosen design)
-- Availability (cloud providers are hard to beat)
+- Availability (cloud providers SLA)

 ### Weakened characteristics: